13 Sep 2024

 Therefore, when you say so, say it with equanimity in the mind, speech and actions (Trikaraṇas) that God Datta only did it through you.
 Here, even those who speak with humility are falling into the mouth of the serpent like ego.
 This is called Sāttvic ego.
 It means, egoistically thinking that you are egoless.
 Realistically, when God Datta accomplished any work on behalf of you, why are you not sincerely attributing it to Him and behave as a hypocryte?
 The reason for your hypocricy is to think that you have really done work with your own ability and because of your humility, you are attributing the fame to God Datta.
 This thinking is like a small black particle like ego floating in a glass of white milk like true humility.
 This is known as the ‘ego of self’ or ‘self-esteem’.

 Now, let us talk about the second bad quality known as Rājasic ego.
-The illusory thinking such that ‘I am the body' and the strength of this body and the power is mine due to which I have accomplished this work and one’s craving for name and fame, is called the Rājasic ego.
+The illusory thinking that ‘I am the body' and the strength of this body and the power are mine, due to which I have accomplished this work and the craving for name and fame, is called the Rājasic ego.

 ★ ★ ★ ★ ★